 How to Prepare for a Smoother Staycation

-Friday 9th May 2025This summer, staycations and road trips will be on the minds of many families, couples and groups of friends eager to explore holiday destinations closer to home.
-However, to fully enjoy your staycation without any interruptions, it is essential to ensure you and your vehicle are ready for the journey.
-Whether you are planning a day trip to the seaside, a long weekend in the countryside or a scenic driving adventure further afield, here are key steps to prepare your vehicle and passengers for a smoother staycation.
+Friday 9th May 2025This summer, staycations and road trips will be on the minds of those eager to explore holiday destinations a little bit closer to home.
+However, to fully enjoy your staycation without any interruptions, it is essential to ensure you and your vehicle are ready for the journey ahead.
+Whether you are planning a day trip to the seaside, a long weekend in the countryside or a scenic driving adventure further afield, here are some key steps to prepare your vehicle and passengers for a smoother staycation.

 Carry out vehicle maintenance checks before your holiday

-Performing comprehensive vehicle maintenance checks before a staycation can significantly enhance your vehicle’s reliability and prevent avoidable breakdowns.
-These include:
+Performing a few vehicle maintenance checks before embarking on a staycation can significantly enhance your vehicle’s reliability and prevent any avoidable breakdowns.
+These checks include:

 - Inspecting and topping up your engine oil, coolant and screenwash levels.